 In 2017, the Jewish Museum of Australia – with support from the Islamic Museum of Australia – received a three-year grant from the Sidney Myer Fund to develop and deliver the grassroots program with students from Jewish and Islamic schools.

-Running between July and November 2019, Museums Together will see 100 students from King David School and Sirius College get to know each other, train as guides at their respective museums, and act as hosts when their counterparts visit – cultivating a deeper understanding of their own culture while encountering another not as close to home.
-The pilot program will close at the Islamic Museum of Australia.
+Running between July and November 2019, the first iteration of Museums Together saw 100 students from King David School and Sirius College get to know each other, train as guides at their respective museums, and act as hosts when their counterparts visited – cultivating a deeper understanding of their own culture while encountering another not as close to home.
+The pilot program closed at the Islamic Museum of Australia.

 Former Jewish Museum of Australia Director & CEO Rebecca Forgasz: ‘Museums Together is an important initiative for the Jewish Museum of Australia.
 Not religiously or politically affiliated, we are able to play a unique role in promoting understanding and respect between Jews and Muslims.
 By starting with students, we hope to break down barriers and open hearts.
 We are incredibly proud to be undertaking this project, which has the potential for significant impact at an individual and community level.’